 Maybe you’re curious about what it’s like to belong to a group of “others”.
 A group that is misunderstood whether willfully or subconsciously.
 Being a member of this group is something that affects your everyday.
 It touches on small inconveniences, like praying in stairwells and on buses.
-And it touches on large injustices, like knowing a community member who’s been disappeared in the war on terror, and fearing the consequences of speaking out.
+And it touches on large injustices, like watching a genocide unfold that kills members of your community, or knowing someone who’s been disappeared in the war on terror, and fearing the consequences of speaking out.

 What to expect